 Historically, diamond prices have experienced periods of both growth and decline.
 In recent years, the prices of certain diamond categories, including lab-grown diamonds, have fallen considerably.
 For example, the price of a 3-carat lab-grown diamond dropped by more than half between Q1 2021 and Q1 2023, from $20,565 to $9,305.

-However, it is important to note that not all diamond categories are experiencing the same price trends.
-The demand and supply of each diamond shape, as well as the surplus inventory in global circulation, can influence the prices of specific diamond types.
-For example, oval cut diamonds are currently priced 5-15% lower than round diamonds, while cushion cut diamonds are priced 22-30% lower than round diamonds.
+However, it is essential to note that not all diamond categories are experiencing the same price trends.
+The demand and supply of each diamond shape and the surplus inventory in global circulation can influence the prices of specific diamond types.
+For example, oval cut diamonds are priced 5-15% lower than round diamonds, while cushion cut diamonds are priced 22-30% lower than round diamonds.

 Supply and Demand Dynamics